telerik/blazor-docs/components/drawer/overview.md

 ## Events

-The Blazor Drawer fires select and expand item events.
+The Blazor Drawer fires select and expand events.
 Handle those events to respond to user actions.
 [Read more about the Blazor Drawer events]({%slug drawer-events%}).

 ## Drawer Parameters